Lumavate-Team/documentation/docs/3-CLI.rst

 Provisioning Credentials
 -------------------------

-The CLI requares two variables be configured in order to talk to the platform: :ref:`configuring environments<Provisioning Environments>` and :ref:`configuring profiles<Provisioning Profiles>`.
+The CLI requires two variables be configured in order to talk to the platform: :ref:`configuring environments<Provisioning Environments>` and :ref:`configuring profiles<Provisioning Profiles>`.

     * **Environments** know how to get and refresh tokens so the user stays authorized within the platform.
 They also set what command centers or studios the user has access to.
     * **Profiles** give the user a company context in a specific environment which is required by most of the platform API.
 They set what studio or command center the user is modifying.